There are a few restrictions on what add-ons can do. Improve your users' overall experience by avoiding these pitfalls.

 Detect many events

-Use client-side scripting
+Use HTML/CSS or client-side scripting

 Use Apps Script triggers